-Based on nitrogen dioxide diffusion tube results for 2009, no exceedences of the current Air Quality Objectives have been identified.
-Nitrogen dioxide trend charts for 19 of the 21 diffusion tube locations utilising data from 2005 to 2009 are included in Appendix C. Of these 19 trend charts, one shows a 5-year trend of reducing levels of nitrogen dioxide while the remaining eighteen charts indicate a trend of very small to small increases.
+Based on nitrogen dioxide diffusion tube results for 2010, no exceedences of the current Air Quality Objectives have been identified.
+Nitrogen dioxide trend charts for 15 of the 17 diffusion tube locations utilising data from 2005 to 2010 are included in Appendix C. All of these 15 trend charts show a 6-year trend of increasing levels of nitrogen dioxide with the highest overall levels in 2010 being found in Palmerston Street, Romsey.